What is Curry, Anyways?

 Curry Sauce vs. Curry Paste

-Curry pastes are just a combination of freshly ground spices, ginger, garlic, herbs and salt.
+Curry pastes are just a combination of freshly ground curry powders, ginger, garlic, herbs and salt.
 Add all to a food processor or blender and you've got an easy homemade, thick curry pastes (in under 10 minutes!).
 Use your curry paste right away or make a large batch, pack into ice cube trays and freeze in zipper-top bags.
 These pop right out and can be thrown right in the pan without thawing for ease of use.

 Curry pastes can then be used to as a rub or marinade on vegetables & meat or will form the base of a homemade curry sauce (just add liquid!).